Questions and Answers about Pilot Training

 How long will it take to get my Pilot Licence?

-The completion of the Professional Pilot Program, which includes the Private Pilot Licence, the Commercial Pilot Licence, Multi-engine Class Rating, and Group 1 (Multi-engine) Instrument Rating, requires between six and eight months.
-To complete in this time-frame requires keeping up with the programswriting three qualifying Transport Canada exams and completing four qualifying flight tests within the specified time periods.
+The completion of the Professional Pilot Program, which includes the Private Pilot Licence, the Commercial Pilot Licence, Multi-engine Class Rating, and Group 1 (Multi-engine) Instrument Rating, typically requires between eight and twelve months.
+To complete in this time-frame requires keeping up with the programs—writing three qualifying Transport Canada exams and completing four qualifying flight tests within the specified time periods.
+Delays in student completions are typically caused by delays in completing the qualifying Transport Canada written examinations.

 The Commercial Pilot Licence (excluding the advanced Multi-engine and Instrument ratings) can be completed in as little as a four to six weeks, but this assumes that students have acquired before hand approximately 130 hours flying experience as Pilot-in-command.